Project examples that are incorporating dedicated bike facilities around Cary.

 Cary Greenway Bicycle Directional Sign

-A traffic calming project on Hortons Creek Road included the installation of a buffered bike lane with vertical delineators.
-Visit our traffic calming page for more information, maps, etc.
+A traffic-calming project on Hortons Creek Road included installing a buffered bike lane with vertical delineators.
+Visit our traffic calming page for more information, maps, and related resources.